bacionejs/editor/README.md

 A: Yes, this will help make the editor more responsive

 Q: Why does it save to a timestamped file?
-A: For security, browsers can't overwrite file.
+A: For security, browsers can't overwrite files.

 </details>